truar/developer-blog/content/articles/continuous-deployment-with-cloud-build-in-firebase.md

 ## Create a Firebase deployment image

 To deploy using Firebase, you need to create an image containing the Firebase CLI, making it easy to deploy your application.
 Here is the official link to create a [Firebase image to deploy your application](https://cloud.google.com/cloud-build/docs/deploying-builds/deploy-firebase).
-At the tieme of the article, here are the commands:
+At the time of the article, here are the commands:
 ```shell script
 git clone https://github.com/GoogleCloudPlatform/cloud-builders-community.git
 cd cloud-builders-community/firebase